scoconno/scoconno.github.io/Time/special/notes.md

 ## Things get weird

 By the time Einstein was working, physicists had agreed that the speed of light is a constant, it travels just short of 300 million meters per second.
 That's fast!
-The speed of light is commonly referred to know by just *c*.
-Einstein shows that the simple intuition about relative motion and the fact that time always travel at the same speed has surprising upshots for the nature of time.
+The speed of light is commonly now referred to as *c*.
+Einstein shows that the simple intuition about relative motion and the fact that time always travel at the same speed have surprising upshots for the nature of time.
 The Theory of Special Relativity has two postulate:

 First postulate:
 : The laws of physics are the same and can be stated in their simplest form in all inertial frames of reference.